GMLC-TDC/HELICS/docs/user-guide/advanced_topics/orchestration.md

 Another benefit of using Merlin for HELICS co-simulation is its flexibility to manage complex co-simulation.
-Another tool that you may have heard of is helics_cli.
-Helics_cli is a commandline tool to launch HELICS co-simulations.
+Another tool that you may have heard of is helics_cli. `helics_cli` is a command-line tool to launch HELICS co-simulations.
 It currently as of this writing does not have the ability to analyze the data and launch subsequent co-simulations if need.
 In this type of scenario a user could use Merlin to setup a